Bob Zupcic: Later years

 In 1995, Zupcic was released by the White Sox.
 He started the 1995 season playing with the Independent Northern League's Duluth–Superior Dukes, then moved to Triple A affiliates of the Florida Marlins and White Sox, the Charlotte Knights and the Nashville Sounds.
 He hit a combined .291 for the three teams with 14 home runs.
 In 1996, Zupcic played in 44 games with the Scranton/Wilkes-Barre Red Barons, the Triple A team for the Philadelphia Phillies before playing four games with the Kansas City Royals Triple A Omaha Royals.
 He hit .230 for the two teams in 48 combined games with two home runs.
 Zupcic attended spring training with the Pittsburgh Pirates in 1997 but was released before opening day.

 After a brief stint in the Mexican League with the Broncos de Reynosa, Zupcic moved to the independent Northeast League in 1997, playing for and coaching the Bangor Blue Ox.
 Zupcic played in only 25 of the team's 83 games, batting .195 and hitting three home runs.
 He retired after suffering a back injury.

 Personal

-Zupcic is married with four children and lives in North Carolina.

-He is currently working as a General Manager of a wholesale car dealership in Fort Mill, South Carolina.

 In 1993, he described himself as a born-again Christian.